 - Rotunidfolia has the largest leaves of the cultivated forms.
-It is shade tolerant and reaches 4 to 5 feet in height.
+It is shade tolerant and reaches 4 to 5 feet (1 to 1-1/2 m.) in height.

 - Cold region gardeners might find success with plants in the Sheridan and Glencoe hybrid class, which are hardy down to United States Department of Agriculture zone 4 with some protection.

 There are far too many Boxwoods to list here but consult the American Boxwood Society for further information on hybrids and cultivar selections.